 Meet the builder

-Gary Wentz is a Senior Editor at The Family Handyman.
+Gary Wentz is the Editor in Chief at Family Handyman.
 He’s built three arbors over the past 10 years and says this is his best design—easy but beautiful.

 This combination arbor and swing may look like a challenging, weeks-long project, but it’s not.
 If you can drive screws and handle a saw, you can build it in a weekend.
 The swing itself is store-bought, and the arbor that supports it requires only basic skills.
 Don’t be afraid of those curves and coves; we’ll show you a goof-proof way to cut them.